 The most well known spot along the Noto Kongo coast is the Ganmon rock formation.
 The name Ganmon means "Gate Rock", and the hole that has been eroded through the middle of the rock does indeed make it resemble a gate.
 Visitors can walk down to the rock and enter a cave besides the gate.
 According to legend, Minamoto Yoshitsune hid in the caves around Ganmon Rock when he was fleeing from his brother Minamoto Yoritomo, the founder of the Kamakura Shogunate.

 Ganmon rock receives quite a few visitors and has an information center, shops and parking lot.
-There are short tour boat rides available that pass by the Ganmon Rock and some other minor sites along the coast, which are explained by the staff in Japanese.
-Boat rides take 20 minutes and cost 1200 yen per person.
-Boats operate from March to mid November and run from 8:00 to 16:00.
+There are 20-minute tour boat rides available that pass by the Ganmon Rock and some other minor sites along the coast, which are explained by the staff in Japanese.

 About three kilometers north of the Ganmon Rock are two more rocks that make up the Hatago Iwa.
 The rocks are considered sacred and are connected by a shimenawa, a rope used in Shinto to mark the presence of sacred spirits.
 Because the Hatago Iwa rocks are very similar to the Meoto Iwa (Wedded Rocks) near the town of Futami on the Shima Peninsula, they are also referred to as Noto Futami.